koltclassic/behindthescreen-angular/README.md

-# angulartest
+# DnD Behind the Screen 10k

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.
+This project is a partial AngularJS rewrite of [AnEmortalKid's DnD 10k site](anemortalkid.github.io).

 ## Build & development